soufianesakhi/first-response-time/README.md

 # Introduction
 The `first-response-time.js` script can be used to collect the first response time also known as the time to first request.

-The script runs a java jar package and makes requests to the `http://localhost:8080/hello` endpoint in 100 ms intervals until it receives the 200 HTTP status code with a response body.
+The script runs an executable or a java jar package and makes requests to a specific URL in 100 ms intervals until it receives the 200 HTTP status code with a response body.

 # Installation
 1. Install Node.js with npm